riccardopadoan28/BIManalyst_g_46/A3/README.md

 **Requirements for model and database:**
 In order to properly run the application, the .ifc model should requires this criteria:
-1. For all the structural elements the IfcQuantitySet have to be populated: QuantityLenght, QuantityArea, QuantityVolume For example, for a beam:
+1. For all the structural elements the IfcQuantitySet have to be populated: QuantityLenght, QuantityArea, QuantityVolume.
+For example, for a single beam:

      ```bash
       <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
          <ids:ids xmlns:ids="http://standards.buildingsmart.org/IDS" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://standards.buildingsmart.org/IDS http://standards.buildingsmart.org/IDS/1.0/ids.xsd">